 - Senior management – make decisions about programming, funding needs, legal and compliance requirements, provide sign-off

 - Budget/finance officer – capture detailed account of how funds will be allocated and reported

 With your team assembled, enlisting the help of proposal support will ensure your information is as well presented as possible.
 A proposal manager and/or grant writer can help you extract the information from your experts and turn that into compelling responses that will make your qualifications stand out.
 If you don’t have a grant writer or have never applied for a grant before, IDS can help you find professional services to assist you along the way.

 Applying – Taking the Next Step

 With your self-assessment questions answered and your team in place, it’s time to get to work.
 Grant funding is there, but the window is closing, and the competition is stiff.
-Starting early and submitting on time are critical.
-You will need to establish yourself in the grants space, which you can do through grants.gov, a comprehensive database of grants and the place where you will submit your application.
-Grants can be searched by a variety of criteria and creating an account in advance will save time during the application process.
+Starting early and submitting on time is critical.
+You will need to establish yourself in the grants space, which you can do through grants.gov, a comprehensive database of grants, and the place where you will submit your application.
+Grants can be searched by various criteria, and creating an account in advance will save time during the application process.